NormandErwan/DocFxForUnity/README.md

 [Unity documentation](https://docs.unity3d.com/Manual/index.html) with a manual (written in Markdown) and a scripting API (from the C# scripts of the project).

-This repository contains a simple example Unity project.
+This repository contains a simple Unity project as example.
 Its documentation is automatically generated and deployed online with every `git push`: <https://normanderwan.github.io/DocFxForUnity/>.

-Every refence to the C# API or to the Unity API will be automatically linked.
+Every reference to the C# API or to the Unity API will be automatically linked.

 | DocFxForUnity documentation manual | DocFxForUnity documentation scripting API |
 |------------------------------------|-------------------------------------------|